 We routinely enter into transactions with related parties, including WEC Energy Group and its subsidiaries.
-The following agreements result in related party receivables and payables.

 We provide and receive services, property, and other items of value to and from our ultimate parent, WEC Energy Group, and other subsidiaries of WEC Energy Group.
-Following the WEC Merger on June 29, 2015, Integrys Business Support, LLC (IBS) changed its name to WBS, and a new affiliated interest agreement (Non-WBS AIA) went into effect.
-The new Non-WBS AIA includes WEC Energy Group and the legacy Wisconsin Energy Corporation subsidiaries.
-It governs the provision and receipt of services by WEC Energy Group's subsidiaries, except that WBS will continue to provide services to Integrys and its subsidiaries, including us, only under the existing WBS affiliated interest agreements (WBS AIAs).
-WBS will provide services to WEC Energy Group and the legacy Wisconsin Energy Corporation subsidiaries under new interim WBS affiliated interest agreements (interim WBS AIAs).
-The Non-WBS AIA includes no other significant changes from the prior Non-IBS affiliated interest agreement.
-The ICC and all other relevant state commissions have approved the Non-WBS AIA or granted appropriate waivers related to the Non-WBS AIA.
+Following the WEC Merger on June 29, 2015, Integrys Business Support, LLC (IBS) changed its name to WBS, and a new AIA (Non-WBS AIA) went into effect.
+The new Non-WBS AIA included the former Wisconsin Energy Corporation and its subsidiaries.
+It governed the provision and receipt of services by WEC Energy Group's subsidiaries, except that WBS continued to provide services to Integrys and its subsidiaries, including us, only under the existing WBS AIAs.
+WBS provided services to WEC Energy Group and the former Wisconsin Energy Corporation subsidiaries under interim WBS AIAs.
+The Non-WBS AIA included no other significant changes from the prior Non-IBS AIA.
+The ICC and all other relevant state commissions approved the Non-WBS AIA or granted appropriate waivers related to the Non-WBS AIA.

-Services under the Non-WBS AIA are subject to various pricing methodologies.
-All services provided by any regulated subsidiary to another regulated subsidiary are priced at cost.
-All services provided by any regulated subsidiary to any nonregulated subsidiary are priced at the greater of cost or fair market value.
-All services provided by any nonregulated subsidiary to any regulated subsidiary are priced at the lesser of cost or fair market value.
-All services provided by any regulated or nonregulated subsidiary to WBS are priced at cost.
+Services under the Non-WBS AIA were subject to various pricing methodologies.
+All services provided by any regulated subsidiary to another regulated subsidiary were priced at cost.
+All services provided by any regulated subsidiary to any nonregulated subsidiary were priced at the greater of cost or fair market value.
+All services provided by any nonregulated subsidiary to any regulated subsidiary were priced at the lesser of cost or fair market value.
+All services provided by any regulated or nonregulated subsidiary to WBS were priced at cost.

-WBS provides several categories of services (including financial, human resources, and administrative services) to us pursuant to the WBS AIAs, which have been approved, or from which we have been granted appropriate waivers, by the appropriate regulators, including the ICC.
+WBS provided several categories of services (including financial, human resources, and administrative services) to us pursuant to the WBS AIAs, which were approved, or from which we were granted appropriate waivers, by the appropriate regulators, including the ICC.
 As required by FERC regulations for centralized service companies, WBS renders services at cost.
 The ICC must be notified prior to making changes to the services offered under and the allocation methods specified in the WBS AIAs.
 Other modifications or amendments to the WBS AIAs would require ICC approval.
 Recovery of allocated costs is addressed in our rate cases.